yizheshexin/star-war-data-analyze/README.md

-# star-war-data-analyze
+# star-war-data-analyze.
-A mission from dataquest
+A mission from dataquest.
 Here is the official code of this mission: https://github.com/dataquestio/solutions/blob/master/Mission201Solution.ipynb But my code is a little different from the official one.Especially the DataFrame.map() and DataFrame.rename() part.